SUNY Center for Professional Development Header

 Johanna Lee

-Johanna received her Bachelor of Arts from SUNY Cortland and a Masters in Education from St. Lawrence University.
+Johanna received a Bachelor of Arts from SUNY Cortland and a Master’s in Education from St. Lawrence University.
+She is currently enrolled in the teacher certification for Mindfulness-Based Stress Reduction (MBSR) at Brown University.

 Headshot of Rebecca Lawson